Exercise is good for the body! You’ve heard this mantra for years. But that still doesn’t mean you don’t cringe at the word “exercise.”

 “Many older women grew up sewing and still enjoy it,” Aronica says.
 “Sewing can be a great way to stimulate the mind.”
 This could lead to joining a sewing circle and opportunities for outings and socialization.

 Don’t get stuck on just physical activity.
-Think of creative ways to encourage whole-person wellness.
+Think of creative ways to encourage overall well-being.

 How to Get Started Exercising at Any Age

-Aronica’s No. 1 tip to help you get started on a new fitness of healthy living plan is “comradery.”
+Aronica’s No. 1 tip to help you get started on your fitness journey is “camaraderie.”

 Whatever you choose, do it together.
-Have a buddy or co-worker join you walking the hallways or climbing the stairs each day.
-Spend time with your parent by going for a walk at a local park.
-Encourage your parent to participate in activities at his or her long-term care facility or nursing home.
+Have a buddy or co-worker join you for a walk.
+Spend time with family out in nature.
+Encourage your parents to participate in activities at his or her long-term care facility or nursing home.

 Staying active and healthy can be fun too!